Yedson54/project-exstream/README.md

 The project archive includes:

-- **src/ :** Contains the source code for the EXStream anomaly explainability method.
+- **src/ :** Contains the source code for our implementation of the EXStream anomaly explainability method.
-- **data/ :** Sample datasets for testing and development.
+- **data/ :** Sample datasets used for testing.
 - **notebooks/ :** Notebooks outputing the results.

 ### Main Functions